with the Brass Band series

 Have you ever thought you've lived before?

-Hilary, a farm girl from Kansas who had always believed her big adventure was going away to college, hadn't given it a second thought until she learned about a promise she made two thousand years ago.
+Hilary, a farm girl who believed her big adventure was going away to college, hadn't given it a second thought until she learned about a promise she made two thousand years ago.

 What an amazing story!
 Vicki Renfro has penned an epic tale of transformation and spiritual enlightenment, masterfully guiding a group of souls through two eras with the ease of a Hollywood director.
 Soul Dancing With The Brass Band is a well written novel that captivates from the first page.
 It’s deep, thought provoking and soulful, but not as esoteric as Cloud Atlas or The Fountain.
 You’ll have no problem understanding the story or following each character’s path as you devour chapter after chapter.

 There’s a rather large cast of players which could have ended up a muddled mess in the hands of a less skillful author but Ms. Renfro proves adept at providing clarity and purpose for each person’s role.
 I especially enjoyed the subtle change in voice between eras, adding to the definition of time periods without a glaring separation from the story.

 The premise is interesting . . .
 Hillary Rubner is a young woman about to embark on a life-changing journey – college.
 Yet a series of coincidences unite her with a group of people who awaken a confusing sense of recognition.
 As the alternate world from 35 A.D. weaves a parallel path, we begin to see how the characters knew each other.
 The plot incorporates an intriguing theory of souls reincarnating as groups, traveling through various lifetimes in different roles but all connected by a universal goal or for the purpose of fulfilling karmic debt.
 Don’t let the implication of metaphysics deter you . . . this is a great, character driven story.

 Deb Sanders- Reviewer and Best Selling Author